← cook.2ho.me

 1:00

 Open the lid.
 Fold gently with a fork — lift from the bottom to distribute the peas through the rice without crushing them.
-Optional: a squeeze of lemon (3–5g per serving) and cracked black pepper at the table.
+Optional: a squeeze of lemon (12–20g across the batch) and cracked black pepper at the table.
 Serve immediately.

 Burn warning during pressurise